UO-CIT-drewlesh/CS-111-IntroWebProgramming/Project6/README.md

-# Project 6 – Colorful Strings with Random Colors
+# Project 6 – Favorite Music Prompt Collector

 ## Overview
-This project prompts the user repeatedly to enter strings, which are then displayed on the webpage in different random colors and with the first letter capitalized.
-It demonstrates dynamic user input handling, string manipulation, and DOM updates.
+This project prompts the user to input their favorite music details — artist, song, and year — repeatedly until they choose to stop.
+The collected data is then displayed on the webpage and logged in the console in a formatted style.

 ## Skills Learned
+- Collecting multiple user inputs with prompts inside loops
+- Storing user inputs in an array of objects dynamically
+- Validating and parsing input data types (e.g., integers for year)
-- Using prompt loops to collect user input until a blank entry
+- Using nested loops to format and display collected data
-- Manipulating arrays and using `.map()` for transformations
-- Creating and using helper functions (e.g., capitalize first letter)
-- Generating random numbers to select random colors
-- Dynamically generating HTML content with inline styles
-- Updating the DOM using `innerHTML`
+- Manipulating the DOM to dynamically update HTML content
-- Combining JavaScript, HTML, and CSS in a simple interactive app
+- Combining JavaScript, HTML, and CSS for interactive webpages

 ## How It Works
-1. The `startup()` function prompts the user to input strings repeatedly.
+1. The `startup()` function initializes a configuration array defining prompt questions and data types.
-2. Inputs are stored in an array until the user submits a blank input.
-3. Each input string is transformed to capitalize the first letter.
-4. Each transformed string is wrapped in a `<span>` with a randomly assigned color from a predefined list.
-5. All colored strings are concatenated with line breaks and rendered inside the `#output` div on the page.
+2. It prompts the user for artist, song, and year using this configuration.
+3. User responses are stored as objects inside an array.
+4. The user is repeatedly asked if they want to add more entries.
+5. The collected data is displayed in the page’s `#output` div, formatted with labels and line breaks.
+6. The same output is also logged to the browser console for verification.

 ## Live Demo
 [View Live Webpage](https://uo-cit-drewlesh.github.io/CS-111-IntroWebProgramming/Project6/)